Get access to everything we publish when you sign up for Outside+.

 Start: Sit on the floor with your legs straight.
 Extend your arms to lift your glutes, place the broad side of a foam roller under your butt, and bend one leg and angle your body so one cheek bears the brunt of your weight.

-Roll: Move your glute back and forth across the roller (keep in mind that the range of motion will be small).
+Roll: Move your glute back and forth across the roller.
+(Keep in mind that the range of motion will be small.)
 When your time is up, shift your weight to the other side and repeat.

 Tip: Press through your palms and move through your shoulders to shift forward and back.

-Foam-Roller Hamstrings and Glutes
+How to Foam-Roll Your Hamstrings and Glutes

 Start: Sit with your legs extended in front of you and the broad side of a roller positioned directly under your thighs.
 Place your hands flat on the floor behind you for support.